rmhorton/bogovirus/README.md

 - [Bogovirus primary simulation](https://rmhorton.github.io/bogovirus/Bogovirus_simulation.html)
 - [Bogovirus BN analytical simulation](https://rmhorton.github.io/bogovirus/Bogovirus_simsim.html)

+Experiments with a constant policy offline and simulated environment are in the directory

+- rl/

+You will need to install the gym package for python to run them.

 This repository was originally hosted under the [Virtual Generalist](https://rmhorton.github.io/virtual-generalist) repo, but we split it out to make it easier to find and manage.